Personal Journey

 The financial juggling we had done with two wages coming in became an overpowering, overwhelming, and overfacing burden for me as the sole breadwinner.
 Although I should have just taken the attitude of “if we lose the house, we lose the house”, I didn’t.
 I struggled with the pressure and enormity of the consequences of what would happen if I couldn’t put food on the table for my family, keep the massive roof over our heads, maintain the lifestyle we had, whilst still trying to keep the businesses going.
 I took my responsibility seriously and to keep money coming in, I adopted the work ethic of a workaholic by often doing ninty-hour weeks and always sixty hour weeks.
 In 1997, I went into desperation mode.
 I needed more money coming in and felt the only way to do it was to get more plates spinning.
 Over the next few years, it was just a case of trying to keep everything going and support the lifestyle we had.
 With hindsight, it was a big mistake and it took its toll on me, but more importantly, it affected my marriage and ultimately, my family.

 Looking back, the timeline of the following five years from 1997 to 2002 was ridiculous.
-In 1997, I co-founded Faith & Hope Records Limited (record label) with my amazing ex-pupil and friend Neil Claxton who is an absolute Gentleman and a musical genius!
+In 1997, I co-founded Faith & Hope Records Limited (record label) with my amazing ex-pupil and friend Neil Claxton who is an absolute gentleman and a musical genius!
 In that year, I also established DMR digital mobile recordings and Mendieta classical guitars.
 In 1998, I acquired Hotwires sound installation; established Faith & Hype (a press and PR arm of Faith & Hope) and began Art & Science nights which were a series of club nights in Manchester.
 In 1999, I established Musicom (an import arm) and Four 0 Four media and marketing recordings.
 In 2000, I threw myself into to my involvement in Monstermob – which went on to float on AIM in 2003 – established Beverley drums and percussion and we started Faith & Hope Songs, a publishing arm.
 In 2001, I established Levin guitars and basses; Music 4 Worship a places of worship supplier; Arena (mics, stands, etc); and Paris woodwind.
 In 2002, I took on Collard & Collard pianos and stools.

 All this took its toll on me, for years I’d only slept for bewteen three and four hours a night; but on a trip to Asia in the autumn 2002, I was physically and emotionally exhausted and slept for around sixty hours out of seventy-two.
 Although I was getting involved with new projects and ventures – and becoming more successful in business – the monthly out-going expenditure was still rocketing and spiralling out of control.
 Not many months after my return from Asia, in 2003 my wife Ann-Marie told me that she wanted to split.
 I was devastated beyond all belief.
 The thought of not seeing her and my children as much was a shattering prospect.
 We told both sets of parents… but it was over ten years later that we finally did split.
 In those subsequent years after 2003, all I did was work to keep the money coming in for this rather false life I was living, and knew would end at sometime.
 With hindsight, I wasn’t ‘living’ like I wanted to, I was slowly being removed from family life; but the workload – and worry of losing the family home – meant I was removing myself because I wasn’t there much… but, it wasn’t how I wanted things to be.